 We know that there is a lot of information on the site and it can be hard to take it all in.
 If you have a question for Dr. Carling or for our office, please contact us using this form and we'd be happy to help.

-What Kind of Surgeons Perform Adrenal Surgery?Adrenal surgery is performed by general surgeons, endocrine surgeons, and urologists.
-Experience of the surgeon is by far the most important decision you can make.
-It is well known that surgeons who perform many adrenalectomies (removal of adrenal gland) perform the operation much faster, much safer, have less complications, and the patients do better postoperatively.
+What Kind of Surgeons Perform Adrenal Surgery?Adrenal surgery is performed by general surgeons, endocrine surgeons and urologists.
+Experience of the surgeon in adrenal operations is by far the most important criteria.
+It is well known that surgeons who perform many adrenalectomies (removal of adrenal gland) perform the operation much faster, much more safely, have fewer complications and the patients do better postoperatively.

 The bad news about adrenal surgery.
-Unfortunately, 90% of adrenal operations in the US are performed by surgeons who only do 4 or fewer per year (yes, four or fewer).
-In fact, the bad news is that the median (average) number of adrenal surgeries being performed by surgeons in the Unites States is 1 (one)!
+Unfortunately, 90% of adrenal operations in the United States are performed by surgeons who only do 4 or fewer per year (yes, four or fewer).
+In fact, the bad news is that the median (average) number of adrenal operations performed by surgeons in the Unites States is 1 (one)!
 That's right, most adrenal operations are performed by surgeons who only do ONE of these operations per year and the outcomes are not nearly as good as they could be.
-This is a huge problem for many patients.
+This is a huge problem for patients.
 Very few surgeons have any meaningful experience performing adrenal surgery.
-One of the reasons is that many different types of surgeons do very low-volume adrenal surgery.
-Endocrine Surgeons (those specializing on adrenal, parathyroid and thyroid disease) tend to have the most experience.
+One of the reasons is that many different types of surgeons do very low volumes of adrenal operations.
+Endocrine surgeons (those specializing on adrenal, parathyroid and thyroid disease) tend to have the most experience.
 We realize we cannot operate on every patient, but you should identify the highest-volume adrenal surgeon in your area.
-We perform more adrenal operations than any hospital or university in the world, and more than 10 times more than any other center in the U.S..
+We perform more adrenal operations than any hospital or university in the world, and more than 10 times more than any other center in the US.